Madagascar: Politics

+Michael Randrianirina, President of Madagascar and President of the Council of the Presidency for the Re-Foundation.

-Since Madagascar gained independence from France in 1960, the island's political transitions have been marked by numerous popular protests, several disputed elections, an impeachment, two military coups and one assassination.
-The island's recurrent political crises are often prolonged, with detrimental effects on the local economy, international relations and Malagasy living standards.
-The eight-month standoff between incumbent Ratsiraka and challenger Marc Ravalomanana following the 2001 presidential elections cost Madagascar millions of dollars in lost tourism and trade revenue as well as damage to infrastructure, such as bombed bridges and buildings damaged by arson.
+Since Madagascar's independence from France in 1960, the island's political transitions have been marked by numerous popular protests, several disputed elections, an impeachment, two military coups, and an assassination.
+The country's recurrent political crises have often been prolonged, with detrimental effects on the local economy, international relations, and Malagasy living standards.
+For example, the eight-month standoff between incumbent Ratsiraka and challenger Ravalomanana following the 2001 presidential elections cost Madagascar millions of dollars in lost tourism and trade revenue as well as damage to infrastructure, such as bombed bridges and buildings damaged by arson.
 A series of protests led by Andry Rajoelina against Ravalomanana in early 2009 became violent, with more than 170 people killed.

-Modern politics in Madagascar are colored by the history of Merina subjugation of coastal communities under their rule in the 19th century.
+Modern politics in Madagascar are also colored by the history of the Merina subjugation of coastal communities under their rule in the 19th century.
 The consequent tension between the highland and coastal populations has periodically flared up into isolated events of violence.

-Madagascar has historically been perceived as being on the margin of mainstream African affairs despite being a founding member of the Organisation of African Unity, which was established in 1963 and dissolved in 2002 to be replaced by the African Union.
-Madagascar was not permitted to attend the first African Union summit because of a dispute over the results of the 2001 presidential election, but rejoined the African Union in July 2003 after a 14-month hiatus.
-Madagascar was again suspended by the African Union in March 2009 following the unconstitutional transfer of executive power to Rajoelina.
-Madagascar is a member of the International Criminal Court with a Bilateral Immunity Agreement of protection for the United States military.
-11 countries have established embassies in Madagascar, including France, the United Kingdom, the United States, China and India, while Madagascar has embassies in 16 other countries.
+Madagascar has historically been perceived as being on the margin of mainstream African affairs, despite its being a founding member of the Organization of African Unity, established in 1963 and dissolved in 2002 to be replaced by the African Union.
+The country was not permitted to attend the first African Union summit because of a dispute over the results of the 2001 presidential election, but rejoined the Union in July 2003 after a 14-month hiatus.
+Again it was suspended by the African Union in March 2009, however, following the unconstitutional transfer of executive power to Rajoelina.

+Madagascar is a member of the International Criminal Court with a bilateral immunity agreement of protection for the United States military.
+Eleven countries have established embassies in Madagascar, including France, the United Kingdom, the United States, China, and India; and Madagascar has embassies in 16 other countries.

-Human rights in Madagascar are protected under the constitution and the state is a signatory to numerous international agreements including the Universal Declaration of Human Rights and the Convention on the Rights of the Child.
-Religious, ethnic and sexual minorities are protected under the law.
+Human rights in Madagascar are protected under the Constitution and the state is a signatory to numerous international agreements including the Universal Declaration of Human Rights and the Convention on the Rights of the Child.
+Religious, ethnic, and sexual minorities are protected under the law.
 Freedom of association and assembly are also guaranteed under the law, although in practice the denial of permits for public assembly has occasionally been used to impede political demonstrations.
 Torture by security forces is rare and state repression is low relative to other countries with comparably few legal safeguards, although arbitrary arrests and the corruption of military and police officers remain problems.
 Ravalomanana's 2004 creation of BIANCO, an anti-corruption bureau, resulted in reduced corruption among Antananarivo's lower-level bureaucrats in particular, although high-level officials have not been prosecuted by the bureau.
 Accusations of media censorship have risen due to the alleged restrictions on the coverage of government opposition.
 Some journalists have been arrested for allegedly spreading fake news.